 If you’ve worn your retainer as directed by Dr. McGrory or Dr. McCarty and there has only been minor shifting of your teeth, we’re usually able to leave things as they are for the time being and just monitor your teeth for any further movement.

 For those of you who have suffered more severe or long-term orthodontic relapses, Dr. McGrory or Dr. McCarty may recommend retreatment with braces or aligners.

 Before you balk at the idea of having braces as an adult, our McGrory Orthodontics team has a variety of treatment options to correct your relapse.
 These comfortable and discreet treatments — like Invisalign® or clear braces — help you to correct your smile without having to deal with traditional braces twice in your life.

 Benefits of retreatment

 The thought of retreatment can feel overwhelming, but there are good reasons for correcting your orthodontic relapse!
 First and foremost is improved oral health.
 Crowded teeth create crevices where food particles accumulate, leading to plaque and tartar buildup.
 Teeth that are correctly spaced and aligned are easier to keep clean with your regular dental hygiene routine.

 Retreatment can also restore that beautiful smile you once loved, which can make you feel more confident in your daily life and improve your self-esteem.

 Correcting a relapse often takes much less time than your initial treatment — that’s the good news!
 Whether you choose braces or aligner treatment with McGrory Orthodontics to correct your orthodontic relapse, the results will be more than worth it when you recognize your smile in the mirror again.

 No matter your age or your circumstances, our team at McGrory Orthodontics is here to help give you the smile makeover you deserve.
-If you’re ready to get started, schedule your free consultation with Dr. McGrory today!
+If you’re ready to get started, schedule your free consultation with Dr. McGrory or Dr. McCarty today!